openshift/aws-account-operator/README.md

   legalEntity:
     id: 00000000000000
     name: {Legal Entity Name}
-status:
-  conditions:
-  - lastProbeTime: 2019-07-16T13:52:02Z
-    lastTransitionTime: 2019-07-16T13:52:02Z
-    message: Attempting to claim account
-    reason: AccountClaimed
-    status: "True"
-    type: Unclaimed
-  - lastProbeTime: 2019-07-16T13:52:03Z
-    lastTransitionTime: 2019-07-16T13:52:03Z
-    message: Account claimed by osd-creds-mgmt-fhq2d2
-    reason: AccountClaimed
-    status: "True"
-    type: Claimed
-  state: Ready
 ```
 # 3. The controllers

 ## 3.1.
 AccountPool Controller

-The accountpool-controller is triggered by an accountpool CR or an account CR.
+The accountpool-controller is triggered by a create or change to an accountpool CR or an account CR.
 It is responsible for filling the Acccount Pool by generating new account CRs.

 It looks at the accountpool CR *spec.poolSize* and it ensures that the number of unclaimed accounts matchs the number of the poolsize.
 If the number of unclaimed accounts is less then the poolsize it creates a new account CR for the account-controller to process.